luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

   == YouTube as a Research Platform <youtube-as-a-research-platform>

   YouTube is very popular in Germany @allgaierRezoGermanClimate2020.
-  A fairly recent representative study among young Germans reports that 60% used the site daily or at least several times a week @feierabendJIMstudie2018Jugend2018.#mnote[7 jahre = fairly recent?]
+  A representative study among young Germans reports that 60% used the site daily or at least several times a week @feierabendJIMstudie2018Jugend2018.
   The study also shows that YouTube is the second most important site for respondents to obtain news and information, trailing only Google.
   While the YouTube is still dramatically understudied compared to other social media platforms @mungerPressingPlayPolitics2025, increasing effort is undertaken to systematically analyze content on YouTube in general and the _political_ YouTube in particular @bartlYouTubeChannelsUploads2018 @mungerPressingPlayPolitics2025.

-  YouTube is the only major social media network more popular among right-leaning users @mungerRightWingYouTubeSupply2022.
+  YouTube is the only major social media network that is more popular among right-leaning users @mungerRightWingYouTubeSupply2022.
   Additionally, and in contrast to other parties, populists prefer social media over talk shows @ernstPopulistsPreferSocial2019.
   As #cite(<engesserPopulismSocialMedia2017>, form: "prose", supplement: [1123]) indicate, the logic of social media platforms gives them more freedom to use strong language when attacking elites or ostracizing others.